 Richard Fuller is an Australian-born, U.S.-based engineer, entrepreneur, and environmentalist best known for his work in global pollution remediation.
 He founded Pure Earth (formerly known as Blacksmith Institute) in 1999, using profits from Great Forest, the sustainability consultancy he started a decade earlier, to rally attention to the under-reported issue of pollution and its impacts on poor communities worldwide.
 In 2012, Richard convened the Global Alliance on Health and Pollution (GAHP) to scale up the global response to toxic pollution.
 He continues to serve as Chair of the board for GAHP.
 In 2017, Richard co-chaired the groundbreaking Lancet Commission on Pollution and Health, bringing a group of 50 top researchers together to produce a report, which outlined the enormous health and economic costs of pollution and laid out solutions.
 In 2018, Richard was awarded the Medal of the Order of Australia in recognition of his services to conservation and the environment.
 He is the author of the book The Brown Agenda.
 He remains President of Great Forest Inc.

 Dr. Binkhorst comes to Pure Earth from the private environmental consulting world.
 As a Senior Hydrogeologist and Project Manager at ALTA Environmental Corporation in Connecticut since 1998, Gordon was primarily responsible for providing technical oversight and direction on projects involving complex hydrogeologic and contaminant investigations, water supply development, underground storage tank removals and closures, expert witness work, various types of remediation including mitigation of exposure pathways using engineered and institutional control measures appropriate to site usage.
 Gordon is currently an Adjunct Professor at UConn where he teaches an undergraduate class on completing environmental site assessments and pertinent regulations, and serves as a member of UConn’s Geoscience Advisory Board.
-At Pure Earth, Gordon serves as the Senior Technical Advisor after being an active member of Pure Earth’s Technical Advisory Board for over 7 years, and assists in the management of Pure Earth’s programs and grants.
+At Pure Earth, Gordon serves as the Senior Technical Advisor and has been an active member of Pure Earth’s Technical Advisory Board for over 7 years.

 Lara Fisher CrampeVice President of International Operations